OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 ---
 # Naming guidelines

 A custom function is identified by an **id** and **name** property in the JSON metadata file.

-The function id is used to uniquely identify custom functions in your JavaScript code.
-The function `name` is used as the display name that appears to a user in Excel.
-A function `name` can differ from the function ID, such as for localization purposes.
-But in general it should stay the same as the `id` if there is no compelling reason for them to differ.
+- The function `id` is used to uniquely identify custom functions in your JavaScript code.
+- The function `name` is used as the display name that appears to a user in Excel.

+A function `name` can differ from the function `id`, such as for localization purposes.
+In general, a function's `name` should stay the same as the `id` if there is no compelling reason for them to differ.

 A function's `name` and `id` share some common requirements: